Dual Role for Heterogeneity in Dynamic Fracture

 \textit{Control of dynamic fracture by patterning.} Our semi-analytical framework can be used to probe the influence of toughness design on crack propagation.
-To shed light, we solved Eq.~(\ref{3d_energy_balance}) for four periodic patterns with $\langle\eta\rangle=0$ and $\langle\eta^2\rangle = 1$ (Fig.~\ref{fig6}A-D, Supplementary Videos 2-5).
-Two of them, checkered diamonds and squares, were symmetric to the crack propagation direction.
-The two other patterns were mirror images of an asymmetric triangular pattern.
+To shed light, we solved Eq.~(\ref{3d_energy_balance}) for four periodic patterns\ik{: reflection symmetric checkered diamonds and squares, and asymmetric triangular patterns} (Fig.~\ref{fig6}A-D, Supplementary Movies 2-5).
 In the diamond and triangular cases, the crack fronts exhibited large spatial and temporal gradients, whereas deformations were relatively small in the case of the squares pattern.
-To find how $\gamma_2$ depend on design, we quantified their deviations from the $\gamma_2$ values for random heterogeneity~(Fig.~\ref{fig6}E).
-The diamond pattern produced similar $\gamma_2$ values except for large $\psi$.
-The checkerboard pattern, however, exhibited much reduced $\gamma_2$.
-Surprisingly, front propagation through the two asymmetric triangular patterns resulted in approximately identical $\gamma_2$.
-These results indicate that, unlike quasi-static cracks, dynamic fracture may be insensitive to pattern asymmetry.
-In contrast, since the diamond and square patterns are related by a $45^\circ$ rotation, symmetric patterning may be used to create ``hard'' and ``easy'' directions for crack propagation.
+The diamond pattern produced $\gamma_2$ that was approximately equal to the disordered case, except for large $\psi$~(Fig.~\ref{fig6}E).
+The checkerboard pattern exhibited much reduced $\gamma_2$.
+Because of the second-order terms are symmetric to the reflection $x\rightarrow -x, f\rightarrow -f$, front propagation in the asymmetric triangular patterns resulted in identical $\gamma_2$.
+These results indicate that dynamic fracture may be insensitive to pattern asymmetry, unlike quasi-static cracks~\cite{xiaTougheningAsymmetryPeeling2012}. \ik{Moreover, symmetric patterning may be used} to create easy crack propagation directions.

-\textit{Discussion.} Our study leaves the question of transients open.
-To encompass such events, $G$ may be transformed into the time domain~\cite{kolvinComprehensiveStudyNonlinear2024}.
-In heterogeneous media with $\psi=0$, front fluctuations grow linearly in time~\cite{Morrissey.00}.
-An inspection of $C_{ff}$ reveals that, for $0<\psi\ll 1$, fronts should approach steady state at $t \sim |P_1'(s_{FW})|(\pi s_{FW} \psi)^{-1} L_z$, the lifetime of the longest front wave.
-However, local front arrests, $G(z,t)<\Gamma(z,t)$, may modify the steady-state predictions.
+\textit{Discussion.} \ik{We developed an analytical nonlinear approximation for the dynamics of brittle crack fronts that is accurate to the second order in front perturbations.
+We applied this framework to predict the structure and motion of crack fronts traversing heterogeneous toughness landscapes}.
+We demonstrated that nonlinear interactions \ik{between the front and the toughness landscape} result in net nonzero contributions to the global dissipation and crack speed.
+These effects correlated with the amplification of intermediate-scale front fluctuations in space and time.
+We now elucidate how nonlinearities result in toughening or detoughening and discuss open questions stemming from our work.